cue-lang/proposal/designs/1951-required-fields-v2.md

 (so no definitions or hidden fields), with only concrete values.
 Any JSON value is data in CUE.

-In contrast to JSON, but like YAML, CUE permits fields with top-level references to other data fields to be classified as data.
+In contrast to JSON, but like YAML, CUE permits fields with references to other data fields to be classified as data.

 ### Schema and constraints
 There are two common cases for defining fields in schema: